About the scheme

 The benefits of the scheme are:

-- Create an efficient means of linking suppliers to Public Works Advisory (PWA) regional and rural offices and to the PWA Heritage Asset Advisory team and Heritage Stoneworks
+- create an efficient means of linking suppliers to Public Works Advisory (PWA) regional and rural offices and to the PWA Heritage Asset Advisory team

-- The pool of prequalified suppliers will provide external expertise in the delivery of high quality results, both in built heritage conservation consultancy and heritage building stonemasonry restoration and/or construction.
+- the pool of prequalified suppliers will provide external expertise in the delivery of high quality results in built heritage conservation consultancy.

 Insurances are not required at time of application, however applicants need to provide proof of insurance at time of commissioning for work.